AmyrAhmady/DeAMX/README.md

 	  http://luabinaries.sourceforge.net/

 	Once you have Lua, there are two ways to decompile a script:
-	- Place the .lua files and the .bat file in some folder, edit the bat file in a text editor like Notepad, and make sure the path to lua5.1.exe is correct.
+	- Place the .lua files in some folder and create a .bat file , edit the bat file in a text editor like Notepad, and make sure the path to lua5.1.exe is correct.
 Save the file and close it.